Ian-Myers/Project_Squeegee/README.md

 The web crawler was developed based on https://scrapy.org/, written in Python, and run on an AWS EC2 instance.

-I have provided screenshots and sample code files for viewing.
+I have provided screenshots of the UI.
+In addition, I have uploaded the python file for the custom web crawler and JavaScript files for the front endsample .

 ![Alt text](/search.png)
 ![Alt text](/results.png)